AssiKalle/Backbone_ThIWert/draft.md

 - To many obstacles interrupting signal
 - tbd [^1] due to multiple attempts if fail
 [^1]: to be determined.

-For mounting option on the roof of the main building, the first difficulty is that the roof does not belong to ThIWert but to landlord and ThIWert does not know exactly if it is available for mounting.
-For mounting option on top of the heat tower, there are some possible safety risks such as climbing up the tower (? height) and weather condition halfway as well as on the top.

 ***1.3.
 Consequences:***
 - How willing is the client to take risks?